MosGeo/napari-crop-and-mask/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

+Things that I need to do/check on:
+1. Best way to handle "errors" in napari.
+Now they are implemented as warnings.
+2. Testing on n-dimensional images.
+3. RGB nan masking.
+4. Tests (at least for core.py file)
+5. Better comments in code.
+6. Maybe ability to switch between backends (dask and numpy)?
+7. np2 commands vs widgets.
+8. Location of command in napari menu (don't like the plugin location)
+9. Fix napari disabled style (https://github.com/napari/napari/issues/3601)

 ## License